The Inception of USMC Life

 Within six years, she transformed USMC Life into a marketable business with organic website traffic of 2 million visitors a year, and several million people a month through social media.
 In January 2015, Kristine sold USMC Life to Bright Mountain Media, an owner, acquirer and manager of customized websites for military and public safety audiences.
-She will remain with the publication as editor and manager for the next three years.

 Born and raised in Boise, Idaho, Kristine has both a BBA in Business Management and a BBA in HR Management from Boise State University, and has earned an MA in Organizational Leadership from Gonzaga University.
 She is a published author; her contribution to the anthology Stories Around the Table: Laughter, Wisdom, and Strength in Military Life brings light to the heartbreak of the sudden loss of her one-year-old son and the work it took for her family to find happiness again.
 She started The Happiness Challenge to help others in their pursuit of perspective.

-Kristine’s new memoir, 15 Years of War, was released on June 1, 2016.
+Kristine’s memoir, 15 Years of War, was released on June 1, 2016.
 Additionally, she is a sought-after public speaker and contributor to Military Spouse Magazine, Military.com, Marine Corps Times, Operation Homefront, MOAA, Blue Star Families, and more.